 Kaarin was featured in in the 2015 Musica e Musica Festival in Mercatello sul Metauro, Italy, where she sang concerts and scenes as Giovanna Seymour in Anna Bolena, Dorabella in Così fan tutte, Maddelena _in _Rigoletto, and Suzuki in Madama Butterfly.
 Not long after, Kaarin joined Hubbard Hall Opera Theatre as Suzuki in Madama Butterfly and Phobia in Seymour Barab's La Pizza con Funghi.
 That same season, she was also seen with Hartford Opera Theatre, as Betty Parris in The Crucible and in the American premiere of Kevin Malone's Mysterious 44, which she performed at the historic Mark Twain House in Hartford, Connecticut.

-Having had much success in the national competition circuit, Kaarin was the first place winner of the San Antonio Tuesday Musical Club Young Artist Competition and third place winner of the Ruth Burr Vocal Competition with the Houston Tuesday Musical Club in 2018.
-Ms. Phelps has been a finalist in American Opera Idol Competition three times, and took home the Amy Jane and James Cohen Artist Encouragement Award in 2017, (third place) and the Lynne Strowe Piccolo Award in 2018 (second place).
-She has received awards from both Opera Theatre of Connecticut's Amici Competition and the Madame Rose Palmai- Tenser Competition with Mobile Opera and was a finalist in the Kristin Lewis Foundation Scholarship Competition.
+Having had much success in the national competition circuit, Kaarin was the first place winner of the San Antonio Tuesday Musical Club Young Artist Competition and Opera Connecticut's American Opera Idol Competition.
+She placed third in the Ruth Burr Vocal Competition with the Houston Tuesday Musical Club in 2018 and has been a finalist in American Opera Idol Competition three times, taking home the Amy Jane and James Cohen Artist Encouragement Award in 2017, (third place) and the Lynne Strowe Piccolo Award in 2018 (second place).
+She has received awards from both Opera Theatre of Connecticut's Amici Competition and the Madame Rose Palmai Tenser Competition with Mobile Opera and was a finalist in the Kristin Lewis Foundation Scholarship Competition.
 Singing selections from Alcina and Semele, Kaarin was awarded first place in the Moores School of Music Concerto Competition and performed with the Moores Chamber Orchestra.
 Kaarin Cecilia Phelps recently graduated with a Master's degree from the University of Houston and also holds a Bachelor's degree from The Hartt School in Hartford, Connecticut.